FrankFK/FrankFK.github.io/_posts/2024-03-23-hexafour-10-clean-code-2.md

 ### SRP

 SRP stands for the **single responsibility principle**.
-[Wikipedia](https://en.wikipedia.org/wiki/Single_responsibility_principle) explains this principle with four different descriptions:
+[Wikipedia](https://en.wikipedia.org/wiki/Single_responsibility_principle) explains this principle with three different descriptions:

 > "A module should be responsible to one, and only one, actor" [...]
 > "A class should have only one reason to change" [...]